What Happens in Our Rooms

-The staff in our babies’ rooms care for children aged between 6 weeks and 18 months.
+The staff in our infant rooms care for children aged between 6 weeks and 18 months.
 They provide a trusting, warm and nurturing environment.

-There is a basic daily routine encompassing things such as meals, nappy change routines, and outside play.
-Individual children’s routines are developed in consultation with parents and caregivers.
-The daily routine is flexible according to individual children’s needs each day.
-Staff read stories, sing songs, play with puppets, play peek-a-boo games and provide a range of experiences that create fun, anticipation and surprise.
-Staff encourage babies to develop problem solving skills and simple self help skills.
+Our Educators read stories, sing, play with puppets, play peek-a-boo games and provide a range of experiences that create fun, anticipation and surprise.
+Staff encourage babies to develop basic problem solving skills and simple self help skills.

 Communication with families is ongoing and considered very valuable to meet the needs of the individual child and keep the link with home as close as possible.
-Our staff establish strong relationships with families, incorporating each child’s own needs, cultures and abilities into their daily routines.
-Staff understand that in this age group human interaction is the most important tool to learning and development.
+Our Educators establish strong relationships with families and understand that in this age group human interaction is the most important tool to learning and development.

 We provide a communication book for each child and a daily information board where the staff record bottle times, meals, sleep times and nappy changes.

 The room leader develops a weekly program based on individual and group observations, needs and interests to ensure the children are in a stimulating and encouraging environment.

 We have an open door policy at the centre.
 We welcome mothers who would like to continue breastfeeding once their child has start care and work with you to ensure this occurs smoothly as possible.
 We also encourage families to visit at anytime during the day so you can feel involved in your child’s day.

 The Toddler room is a warm and friendly environment and the children are between 1.5 and 2.5 years of age.